TinaT8888/market-project/README.md

 -   simplified executive signals
 -   readability over technical complexity

+The Power BI report has been saved as a Power BI Project (`.pbip`) to improve source control, maintainability, and transparency of report and semantic model assets.

+This creates separate project folders for:

+- Report definition
+- Semantic model definition
+- Power BI project metadata

+This approach is more suitable for engineering workflows than relying only on a single `.pbix` file because changes to the report and semantic model can be tracked more clearly in GitHub.

+The `.pbix` file may be retained as a convenience file for opening the report directly in Power BI Desktop, while the `.pbip` project structure represents the source-controlled version of the Power BI asset.

 | Concepts used in dashboard   | Purpose                                                                                                |
 |------------------------------|--------------------------------------------------------------------------------------------------------|
 | S&P 500 trend of close price | Market direction over 90 days                                                                          |